grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 Equipped with knowledge, backup plans, and a robust support system, we embarked on our first GitLab upgrade two years ago.
 We carefully followed our checklist, handling each important part systematically.
 GitLab comprises both stateful (Gitaly) and stateless (Praefect, Sidekiq, and App Server) components, all managed through auto-scaling groups.
 We use a **'create before destroy'** strategy for deploying stateless components and an **'in-place node rotation'** method via Terraform for stateful ones.

-We deployed key parts like Gitaly, Praefect, Sidekiq, App Servers, NFS server, and Elasticsearch in a specific sequence.
+We deployed key parts like Gitaly, Praefect, Sidekiq, App Servers, Network File System (NFS) server, and Elasticsearch in a specific sequence.
 Starting with Gitaly, followed by Praefect, then Sidekiq and App Servers, and finally NFS and Elasticsearch.
 Our thorough testing showed this order to be the most dependable and safe.

 However, the journey was full of challenges.
 For instance, we encountered issues such as the Gitaly cluster falling out of sync for monorepo and the Praefect server failing to distribute the load effectively.
 Praefect assigns a primary Gitaly node for each repository to host it.
 All write operations are sent to the repository's primary node, while read requests are spread across all synced nodes in the Gitaly cluster.
 If the Gitaly nodes aren't synced, Praefect will redirect all write and read operations to the repository's primary node.